WE LOVE OUR VETS

-Dr. Stone lives in Lakeside with her husband Bob and their 2 horses, 9 cats, and her 2 Borzois, Lincoln and Zhivago.
-Her horses Julia and Travis are wild mustangs she adopted from the Bureau of Land Management whom she tamed and trained herself.
+Dr. Stone lives in Lakeside with her husband Bob and their horse, and 7 cats.
+Her horse Julia is a wild mustang she adopted from the Bureau of Land Management whom she tamed and trained herself.
 She considers all her pets and patients treasured family members.

 Dr. Liz Noppinger was born and raised in Baltimore, Maryland, dreaming of becoming a veterinarian from an early age.
 She started with rescuing stray animals, trying to convince her family to adopt them.
 She then moved on to volunteer work at local veterinary clinics and shelters throughout high school and college.
 Just a few months after graduating from University of Maryland, she drove across the country to California to pursue her career.